lamhq/tech-notes/devops/aws/7-security/2-permission-and-access.md

 You can test IAM policies with the [IAM policy simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html).

-### IAM Role
+## IAM Role

-An IAM role is an identity that you can assume to gain temporary access to permissions.
+An IAM role is an identity that you allow you to delegate access to a user or a service temporarily.

-Before an IAM user, application, or service can assume an IAM role, they must be granted permissions to switch to the role.
+Before an IAM user, application, or service can use/assume an IAM role, they must be granted permissions to switch to the role.

 When someone assumes an IAM role, they abandon all previous permissions that they had under a previous role and assume the permissions of the new role.

 **Best practice:**
 IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.

-#### API authentication with IAM Role
+### API authentication with IAM Role

 Most AWS API calls that are made must be signed and authenticated.
 When you send an HTTP request to AWS, you must sign the request.